msami-ullah-ai/msami-ullah-ai/README.md

 ## 🧠 Focus

-- Machine learning from first principles
+I work on understanding **machine learning from first principles**, with particular emphasis on the mathematics that drives model behavior.

 - Linear algebra and probability for machine learning
-- Classical machine learning algorithms and optimization
+- Classical machine learning algorithms
+- Optimization and model understanding
 - Data analysis on real-world datasets

 ---

 ## 🔬 What I'm Working On

-- Developing a rigorous foundation in machine learning suitable for research-oriented graduate programs
+- Building a strong mathematical foundation for machine learning
-- Implementing mathematical formulations of ML algorithms in Python
+- Translating theory into clean, correct Python implementations
-- Producing well-documented Kaggle notebooks and GitHub projects with emphasis on clarity and correctness
+- Developing Kaggle notebooks and GitHub projects with a focus on clarity and correctness

+📌 **Primary work:**
+Mathematics-focused ML notes and implementations (see pinned repositories)

 ---